bens4lsu/theskinny-publish/Content/blog2/replies-that-i-didnt-make-on-facebook.md

 ---
 title: Replies That I Didn't Make on Facebook
 date: 2009-07-21 10:05
-description: A description of my post.
+description: All of these are honest-to-god comments that came to my mind when reading people's Facebook updates, and which I didn't think appropriate to leave as replies.
 tags: my-stories
 id: 607
 ---